peanuts62/IOT_CVE/README.md

-# ImageMagick_poc
+# A list of My IOT CVE
-poc of ImageMagick hangs
+This list is used to record My cve.